zhaoak/from-scratch-social-media-site/README.md

     - open a new dedicated window or tab
     - when user name is displayed, chat user details will be pulled from user profile
     - usernames can be clickable and redirect to user profile detail page
+    - only store last 150 messages locally

 ### Stretch goals:

     - confetti/celebratory emotes
-    - only display last 150 messages
+    - multiple chatrooms for users to select from